 If you experience technical difficulties, please contact the FourteenFish Helpdesk.

-Old curriculum Ø You only need to tick off areas of the curriculum that you have already achieved earlier in training, concentrating on the core domains (Clinical Assessment, Practical Skills and Surgical Skills).
+Old curriculum | Ø You only needed to tick off areas of the curriculum already achieved earlier in training, concentrating on the core domains (Clinical Assessment, Practical Skills and Surgical Skills).

-New curriculum Ø If you have transferred to Level 3 or 4, you will not need to revisit old ground or provide evidence retrospectively to show progress in the earlier part of your training (i.e. that equivalent to the new Levels 1 and 2).
+New curriculum | Ø If you transferred to Level 3 or 4, you did not need to revisit old ground or provide evidence retrospectively to show progress in the earlier part of your training (i.e. that equivalent to the new Levels 1 and 2).

-Ø New learning outcomes are different from those employed in the old curriculum.
-It is therefore to be expected that Level 1 and 2 progress circles will not look 100% complete.
+Ø You only needed to tick off areas of the curriculum already achieved earlier in training. Ø New learning outcomes are different from those employed in the old curriculum.
+It is to be expected that Level 1 and 2 progress circles will not look 100% complete. |

 Please consult the Help Centre for more details and to watch the video demonstration.